 Ryan looked back to Michelle, then back to Jack, then back to Michelle.
 “I mean… his voice sounded deep in the video, but I just… I guess I just figured…”

 Brooke just snorted.
-“My introduction was a giant hand coming at me, so this is nothing.”
+“My introduction was a giant hand coming at me through a hole in the ceiling, so this is nothing.”
 She elbowed Jack in the arm.
 He smiled and rolled his eyes.